-If you ever watched an Olympic final or world championship final in any freestyle event, you probably noticed, that world class swimmers not only have a near perfect freestyle stroke, but also an unstoppable freestyle kick.
-In fact, some of these world class swimmers can kick 50, or 100, or even 200 meters in times that most of us can only dream of swimming with a full freestyle stroke.
+f you ever watched an Olympic final or world championship final in any freestyle event, you probably noticed, that world-class swimmers not only have a near-perfect freestyle stroke but also an unstoppable freestyle kick.
+In fact, some of these world-class swimmers can kick 50, or 100, or even 200 meters in times that most of us can only dream of swimming with a full freestyle stroke.
 But why is the freestyle kick so important for the overall freestyle stroke, and what does it take to develop an unstoppable freestyle kick?
-In this blog article, we are going to answer these questions for you and give you tips which you can implement in your daily training sessions to improve your freestyle kick and take your freestyle to the next level.
+In this blog article, we are going to answer these questions for you and give you tips that you can implement in your daily training sessions to improve your freestyle kick and take your freestyle to the next level.

 With a strong freestyle kick comes added propulsion for your entire freestyle stroke.
 The equation here is very simple – the faster your freestyle kick, the higher your added propulsion, the faster your freestyle stroke.